 Why should you be using paid strategies?

-Lead Generation primary aim is to fill your sales pipeline but the secondary aim for any company has to do with as little spend as possible.
+The primary aim of Lead Generation is to fill your sales pipeline but the secondary aim for any company is to do so with as little spend as possible.
 HubSpot found The Cost Per Lead from LinkedIn is 29% lower than Google Adwords.
 The results on LinkedIn speak for themselves take Matmatch as an example, they managed to cut their CPL by more than half, grow their user base by 150,000 in a year and generate 1000 high-quality leads.

 Covid 19 has resulted in a huge number of trade shows and conferences being cancelled with no view as to when these will be rearranged.
 Bubble Agency investigated the impact this has had on B2B Marketing with 56% of industry representatives identifying a loss of sales qualified leads.
 LinkedIn offers an alternative to spending which would have gone to costs associated with these events and save you on the CPL, with Visitor Queue averaging the cost per lead for a trade show at around €690 that’s more than ten times the €63 average CPL using LinkedIn Advertising!
 30% of B2b marketers have already seen their trade show budget disappear due to Covid-19.
 LinkedIn advertising allows you to instead invest your shrinking budget on a more effective means of lead generation that can deliver a higher return on investment.
 Templafy, for example, achieved a staggering 475% ROI pipeline value from its LinkedIn campaigns.